A/N: So, this is my first fanfic and it's crap but please read and review anyway. Thank you kindly!

-Not long after she was able to see that the clouds in the distance looked like they contained rain and possibly a storm, Fuyumi reached into her bag and pulled out a notebook that her father had given her to look through.
+Not long after she was able to see that the clouds in the distance looked like they contained rain, possibly even a storm, Fuyumi reached into her bag and pulled out a notebook that her father had given her to look through.
 Inside the notebook were ideas and rough drafts of plots of her father's that he sometimes got Fuyumi to read through.
-Even when she lived in Aomori he would send her his ideas.
+Even when she lived in Chiba he would send her his ideas.
 When she had asked him why he bothered getting her to read over them, he would say that he would know it was worth writing if she thought it was.
 She thought he probably originally just did it as a way to feel closer to her after having moved away with her mother.

-She opened the notebook and began reading a short passage about an idea that her father would like to use for a novella someday.
+She opened the notebook and began reading a short passage about an idea that her father would like to use for a novella.

 It was an idea that he had been tossing around in one form or another for a while.
 He wanted to write something set in the world he had created, originally out of boredom and then as a setting for his novels, during the time of a war.
 From what he had written, Fuyumi could see that he wanted to write it from the point of view of a soldier on each side; he wanted to show that neither side was good or evil.
 The 'eternal battle between Good and Evil' was always a fascinating topic to Fuyumi's father, but all he usually wanted to do with it was tear it apart and rework it until the reader could no longer tell what was white and what was black.
 One of his ultimate goals was to write a story where the reader wouldn't know who the 'good guy' was until the very end, and even then Fuyumi thought it would probably just end with no one being anywhere near 'good'.

 The passage he had written for Fuyumi to read explained what he wanted to happen in this particular idea and how it could possibly connect to his already published novels.
 Whenever Fuyumi's father would write something he liked to have overlapping characters, setting, theme or even timeline, but it wasn't necessary to read all his writing from first to last in order to understand the story.
 Fuyumi thought it was one of the things that made people want to publish her father's writing.
 Even the multiple other universes that he used in some of his shorter stories had connections with each other.

-It didn't matter what kind of writing it was, Fuyumi was always willing to read what her father had written, although she could never bring herself to enjoy any romance.
+It didn't matter what kind of writing it was, Fuyumi was always willing to read what her father had written, although she could never bring herself to enjoy any romance he put in.
 It wasn't just because it was impossible for her father to write romance, he could, just not romance that was 'conventional'.
 She simply hated the sappy way any and almost all romance novels were written, the generic characters and just about everything else about them.

 Fuyumi stopped reading and laughed slightly.
-Since her father couldn't write 'normal' romance, whenever he wrote something vaguely alike to romance, he usually ended up killing off one of the lead characters at some point 'for dramatic effect'.
+Since her father couldn't write 'normal' romance, whenever he wrote something vaguely alike to it, he usually ended up killing off one of the lead characters at some point 'for dramatic effect'.
 He either did that or he would kill whichever character was most likable.
 The best way to tell which characters he liked was by whether he killed them or not; if they were a well done character and died in a way that made people want to cry, then it was probably one of her father's favourites.
 Whenever Fuyumi asked him why he did it, he would say that he only killed the characters when it helped to move the plot along, and to a point Fuyumi agreed.
 Her father never killed a character if it added nothing to the story or development of other characters.
 Fuyumi could even remember when her father once rang her during a long weekend, which he had spent writing almost a complete novel, asking her to help him think of a way to keep a certain character alive.
 In the end it seemed to be almost impossible to keep the character alive and still have the same amount of depth and emotion in the story, so the character's death was left as it was.

 'Kawano!
 Aren't you going to answer?'